Computability Theory, Nonstandard Analysis, and their connections: Explosions and non-explosions

 \subsection{Introduction}

-We proved in Section \ref{thetatje} that there is an instance of the special fan functional which computes the Suslin functional in combination with $\exists^{2}$.
-By contrast, we proved in Section \ref{kood} that there is an instance of the weak special fan functional which produces hyperarithmetical output for hyperarithmetical input (i.e.\ computable in $\exists^{2}$).
-These results suggest that $\paai+\STP$ and $\paai+\LMP$ are resp.\ quite strong and relatively weak (compared to $\exists^{2}$).
+We proved in Section \ref{thetatje} that Borel's $\Theta$ computes the Suslin functional in combination with $\exists^{2}$.
+By contrast, we proved in Section \ref{kood} that there is a $\Lambda$-functional that produces hyperarithmetical output for hyperarithmetical input (i.e.\ computable in $\exists^{2}$).
+Thus, $\Theta$-functionals seem to be relative strong, while $\Lambda$-functionals seem to be (or can be) rather weak.
+Based on the connection between Nonstandard Analysis and computability theory, the aforementioned results suggest that $\paai+\STP$ and $\paai+\LMP$ are resp.\ quite strong and relatively weak, all compared to say $\exists^{2}$.

-We show that $\paai+\STP$ implies $\ATR$ relative to `\st' while $\paai+\LMP$ does not.
-Since $\STP$ and $\LMP$ (and $\WKL$ and $\WWKL$) are `quite close', we refer to these results as a \emph{phase transition} in RM, as discussed in Remark~\ref{triplex}.
-Note that this phase transition `crosses' the system $\ATR_{0}$, which is the `limit' of predicative mathematics (\cite{simpsonfreid}*{p.\ 154}).
-Furthermore, Corollary~\ref{frigjr} provides a (positive) answer to Hirschfeldt's question (See \cite{montahue}*{\S6.1}) concerning equivalences in RM which require a base theory stronger than $\RCA_{0}$; this corollary also shows that the `Big Five' picture of RM breaks down \emph{badly} in the presence of $\Theta$.
-Finally, we discuss the connection between the special fan functional and Kohlenbach's generalisations of weak K\"onig's lemma in Section \ref{kokkon}.
-These results show that the special fan functional can be viewed as a version of the classical fan functional \emph{with nonstandard continuity} instead of the epsilon-delta variety.
+This hunch turns out to be correct: we show in this section that $\paai+\STP$ implies $\ATR$ relative to `\st' while $\paai+\LMP$ does not.
+In other words, $\STP$ is explosive when combined with $\paai$, while $\LMP$ is not; note however that $\STP$ and $\LMP$ (and $\WKL$ and $\WWKL$) are `quite close', as discussed in Remark~\ref{triplex}.
+Furthermore, Corollary~\ref{frigjr} provides a (positive) answer to Hirschfeldt's question (see \cite{montahue}*{\S6.1}) concerning equivalences in RM which require a stronger base theory.

+Finally, we discuss the connection between special fan functionals and Kohlenbach's generalisations of weak K\"onig's lemma in Section \ref{kokkon}.
+These results show that special fan functionals can be viewed as a version of the classical fan functional \emph{with nonstandard continuity} instead of the epsilon-delta variety.